 Step 5 — Get your first users

-• Submit to directories — Uneed, Fazier, There's An AI For That, Product Hunt Ship.
-Each takes 10 minutes and generates a trickle of signups for months.
+• Directories.
+Uneed, Fazier, There’s An AI For That, BetaList, Product Hunt Ship.
+Each submission takes ten minutes.
+Each produces a slow trickle of signups for months.
+None will go viral on their own.
+Submitting to all of them in one afternoon is high-leverage.

 Step 6 — When you'll eventually need some code